 Important regional map, illustrating a number of early and important cartographic features.
 The first atlas map to correctily name Lake Erie, although it is pushed 2.5 degrees too far south, increasing the claims of France.
 Several new rivers appear. in Virginia.
 The Caroline listed is Ft.
 Caroline, not the Carolinas.
 The projection of the Southeast is improved over Sanson's folio map of the prior year.
 The Florida nomenclature is corrected from Sanson's North America.
 Most of the rest of the map is Chaves/Ortelius nomenclature.
-The Southwest is still largely unknown.
-A curious example, which does not appear to be described in Burden.
+The Southwest is still largely unknown, as illustrated by the mislocation of the Mississippi and its course.
+The Mar Pequeno is after Gutierrez' map of 1562.
+An interesting unrecorded variant, which does not correspond to any of the editions listed in Burden.
 Burden 326, Cumming 53.

 Nicholas Sanson (1600-1667) is considered the father of French cartography in its golden age from the mid-seventeenth century to the mid-eighteenth.
 Over the course of his career he produced over 300 maps.
 His success can be chalked up to his geographic and research skills, but also to his partnership with Pierre Mariette.
 Previously, Sanson had worked primarily with the publisher Melchior Tavernier.
 Mariette purchased Tavernier’s business in 1644.
 Sanson worked with Mariette until 1657, when the latter died.
 Mariette’s son, also Pierre, helped to publish the Cartes générales de toutes les parties du monde.